Skip to content

 title-prefix: "[ai] " # prefix for titles

-category: "general" # category slug, name, or ID (use lowercase)
+category: "announcements" # category slug, name, or ID (use lowercase, prefer announcement-capable)

 expires: 3 # auto-close after 3 days (or false to disable)